WurstDevelopers/MiniCommerce/Notes/Collaboration 0003.md

 ~~1/31 - Troubleshoot why unit tests aren't running on my machine; write two tests for update and read (keep one failing)~~

 Thoughts: I fixed the test per your suggestion of setting the permission to something other than read before making the call.
 I also started looking into enums and I think Permissions.cs is a simple enum that [should probably have a 'None' or 'Undefined' attribute](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/enum) as its default?
 This got me wondering if we want user and product permissions in the same class?
 I figure there would be a case were we'd give a user permissions to do some things but not with products, so we'd probably want a UserPermissionsNone and a ProductPermissionsNone and at that point we could probably just split them up into their own classes.
 What do you think?

+Sidebar: I'm imagining that for a user the permissions would be none and for the product it would be undefined?